robinkwilson/robinkwilson.github.io/_pages/bio.md

 I'm passionate about VR/AR, high tech and how cutting edge technology can make a difference in business, education, art, and human connection.

+I was first introduced to VR at PAX 2015 working on the show floor for Oculus VR.
+Since then with Oculus, I've given thousands of demos at conferences, Facebook HQ, and at Oculus Story Studio.
+I dabbled in WebVR development and then joined High Fidelity VR as a VR content developer integrating web technologies with the High Fidelity platform.
+Now, I'm helping other companies realize their goals with their VR platforms.

 I love coding, making anything more efficient, cheering on others' successes, talking about goals, travelling, and overcoming new challenges.

 In my off-time, I'm outside running, hiking, lifting weights, focusing on a passion project (currently learning Chinese), playing art and story video/VR games, petting the neighborhood cats, and joking about petting the neighborhood cats.